Do brand ambassadors get paid?

 Share this article!

-Brand ambassadors promote a brand’s products as part of a long-term contract: they may be celebrities or simply influencers who command respect and recognition within a certain niche, no matter its scope.
+Brand ambassadors promote a brand’s products as part of a long-term contract.
+They may be celebrities or influencers who command respect and recognition within a certain niche, no matter its scope.

 While a personal connection with the brand they represent is a vital prerequisite for most brand ambassadors, most won’t represent your brand for free.
-However, there’s a multitude of different brand ambassador payment models that other brands choose from, which may get you wondering what the best option for your own program is.
+There’s a multitude of different brand ambassador compensation models that many brands choose from, which may get you wondering what the best option for your own brand ambassador program is.
+Selecting the right compensation model is one of the most important decisions in any ambassador or influencer marketing strategy, and getting it wrong can cost you both money and momentum.

-We will cover all the options at your disposal, along with tips for what to choose depending on your priorities and goals.
+We will cover all the options at your disposal, along with tips on what to choose depending on your brand’s goals.

 Key Takeaways

-• The average hourly rate for brand ambassadors is $20-$25, which may vary widely based on their reach.
+• The average hourly rate for brand ambassadors is $20 to $25, though this varies widely based on follower count, engagement rates, and platform.

 How Much Do Brand Ambassadors Get Paid on Average?